Conservation Dogs Partnership

 New Zealand was the first country to use dogs to benefit conservation as far back as the 1890s.
 Conservation dogs are now used all over New Zealand.

 DOC’s Conservation Dogs Programme uses highly trained dogs and professional handlers for conservation work with protected species.
-There are over 80 conservation dogs in New Zealand – 45 find protected species, 35 find pests.
-The two full time conservation dog handlers will join DOC’s team of 67 part-time handlers.
+There are over 69 conservation dogs in New Zealand – 42 find protected species, 27 find pests.